}

 Text analysis:

-Second, we use text-mining methods combined with statistical analyses to determine the relative "restrictiveness" of instruments in our database.
+Second, we use text-mining methods combined with statistical analyses to determine the relative "restrictiveness" of policy in our database.
 We present two different measures.

 A note on terminology: